 Online application forms for eVisas are typically straightforward and quick to complete and come with the distinct advantage of being able to apply from your own home, rather than having to travel to an embassy.

 Some countries may require a confirmation slip to be printed and presented at the border, while others will have their eVisa systems electronically linked to the traveler’s ePassport, meaning that only the passport is required.

 Electronic travel authorizations (eTAs) are similar to eVisas, but feature an even more simplified application process and usually remain valid for a period of years, allowing multiple visits, while eVisas are typically more limited.
-Examples of eTAs are the US ESTA and the Canadian eTA.
+Examples of eTAs are the US ESTA, the Canadian eTA, and the upcoming ETIAS.

 What is the difference between an eVisa and a Visa On Arrival?

 The main difference between an eVisa and a visa on arrival (VOA) is that travelers can apply for an eVisa online before their journey, while VOAs can be obtained once they reach their destination.